 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-The Abra October 2019 Mineral Resource Estimate (MRE) is primarily based upon geological and assay data from diamond drilling programs completed at Abra from 1981 until 2019.
-The resource estimate contains 132 holes for 75,615m of drilling (22,190 samples).
-Of these 77 holes for 38,891m were drilled by Galena Mining Limited (GML (2017-2018)) and the proceeding joint venture company Abra Mining Proprietary Limited (AMPL (2019)). nb quoted figures only include effective drill holes, excluding holes abandoned early for drilling/deviation issues that did not intersect the mineralised strata.
+The Abra April 2021 Mineral Resource Estimate (MRE) is primarily based upon geological and assay data from diamond drilling programs completed at Abra from 1981 until 2021.
+The resource estimate contains 205 drill-holes for 103,188m of drilling (30,968 samples).
+Of these, 139 drill-holes for 64,046m were drilled by Galena Mining Limited (GML (2017-2018)) and the proceeding joint venture company Abra Mining Proprietary Limited (AMPL (2019- 2021)).
+The quoted drill metres exclude drill-holes abandoned early for drilling/deviation issues that did not intersect the mineralised strata.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Mineralised intervals were diamond drilled using NQ2 diameter core, geologically logged, photographed, cut and then 1⁄2 core samples were submitted to the laboratory for analysis.
+Mineralised intervals were diamond drilled using NQ2 diameter core, geologically logged, photographed and cut with 1⁄2 core samples submitted to the laboratory for analysis.
 Samples were oven dried, crushed, pulverised and analysed for base metals using either a three acid or four acid digest followed by an AAS or ICP-OES finish.
-From drillhole AB84 onwards samples were analysed using XRF with a lithium metaborate / tetraborate flux.
-Gold was assayed by fire assay using a 25 g, 30 g or 50 g charge.
-Sample intervals were based upon geological logging and ranged from 0.5 to 3.0m.
+From drill-hole AB84 to AB143 samples were analysed using XRF with a lithium metaborate / tetraborate flux.
+From drill-hole AB144 to AB200A samples were analysed using XRF and Laser Ablation.
+Gold was assayed by fire assay using a 25g, 30g or 50g charge.
+Sample intervals were selected based upon geological logging and ranged from 0.3 to 3.0m.
 GML and AMPL generally used 1m sample intervals, and earlier drilling was sampled in 2m intervals.
-Sampling was continuous throughout the mineralised intervals with the right-hand side of the core taken.
+Sampling was continuous throughout the mineralised intervals with cutting lines applied to create a representative sample for the respective interval.
 The sampling methodology is considered to be representative and appropriate for the style of mineralisation at Abra (poly-metallic lead-zinc-silver-copper-gold).